 You might be the most focused, ambitious woman on this planet, but nothing can stop you in your tracks like grief can.
 Whether it's a breakup, a divorce or even the loss of a loved one, grief takes over.
 It reminds us that we are only human.
 The pain of such loss breaks mental focus and messes with your concentration — and your head.

 So the question is, how do you move forward?
-Here's how to focus and how you can limit distractions:
+Here's how to focus at work — if your job is something you still need or otherwise want to do — while prioritizing your health and healing.

 Grief is a normal, natural feeling after loss.
 Showing empathy to yourself is just as important as showing it to others; berating yourself for feeling sad will not help you to heal — or focus — any faster.
 You need to give yourself the care and attention you would give to another individual.
 It is normal for your mind to wander during this process, so gently redirect your thoughts back to the task in front of you as needed.